wirtsi/app-shell-workspace/README.md

 * After the initial compile, TS will also see that references have been changed and recompile.
-Ie. if I change something in the components then `yarn run dev` will recompile
+Ie. if I change something in the components then `yarn run dev` will recompile.
+The change detection seems to be a bit slow though
-* Faster compilation
+* Faster compilation because it can use the compiled dependency

 # Cons
-* Need to find out how to use with webpack (css etc)
+* Need to find out how to use with webpack (css etc).
+Because changes on a components css file will not be detected
-* Weird usage with the compiling
+* Weird usage with the compiling first